illusori/mixxx-behringer-cmdstudio2a/README.md

 Personal preference, I use a fader on my headphones, so I find it more useful to have the Headphone Volume knob control the Headphone Mix instead.
 You can set this back in the bindings.

+### Deck Cloning

+Load A/Load B work as normal without the mode-shift key active.
+If you have mode-shift or mode-lock enabled then Load A/Load B will clone the playing track into deck A or B. (Deck cloning loads the cloned deck and sets it playing from the same point/bpm/etc.)

+### Beat Jumping

+With mode-shift or mode-lock active the plus/minus buttons will beatjump forwards or backwards by the beatjump amount.
+This takes priority over other uses of the plus/minus buttons.

 ### Assign A button

 The *Assign A* button is now an "edit mode" switch that cycles between three editing modes: